grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 These commands enable reusing network connections, increase the limit of network connections, and range of local ports.

-To apply these changes, you can either paste these commands as a root user before running a k6 test or change the configuration files in your operating system.
+The `sysctl` commands apply immediately for the entire system, and will reset to their default values if you restart the network service or reboot the machine.
+The `ulimit` command applies only for the current shell session, and you'll need to run it again for it to be set in another shell instance.

-For detailed information about these settings, the macOS instructions, and how to make them permanent, check out our ["Fine tuning OS" article](/misc/fine-tuning-os).
+For detailed information about these settings, how to make them permanent, and instructions for macOS, check out our ["Fine tuning OS" article](/misc/fine-tuning-os).

 ## Hardware considerations